 College Access

-Our current research topics related to college access include college admissions, affirmative action, financing, and diversity in higher education.
+Our current research topics related to college access include college admissions, affirmative action, financing, diversity, and underrepresented students in higher education.

 Two thousand-eight marked the 30th anniversary of the Supreme Court's Bakke decision, which legally upheld the consideration of race as a factor in admissions decisions for the purpose of promoting diversity in higher education.
 Such affirmative action policies have opened the doors of selective colleges and universities to many more minority students than might have otherwise had opportunities.
 While access to higher education has improved for minorities in this country, that progress is still severely threatened due, in part, to a series of very serious attacks on affirmative action.
 In 1996, the Fifth Circuit Court of Appeals, in Hopwood v.
 University of Texas Law School, ended all considerations of race in admissions, recruitment, and scholarships at the undergraduate and graduate school level at all public institutions under its jurisdiction (i.e., Texas, Mississippi, and Louisiana).
 In 1996, California voters passed Proposition 209, a ballot initiative that also eliminated affirmative action in education, employment, and contracting throughout the state.
 And, the University of Michigan faced legal challenges in 2003 to both its undergraduate and law school admissions policies that give consideration to race/ethnicity.